lowhung/chart-sayer/README.md

 Chart Sayer is a lightweight service designed to analyze chart images and extract key trading information such as entry and exit points based on user-defined rules.
-The service can be integrated with platforms like Discord and Telegram to automate the process of chart analysis and position management.
+The service can be integrated with platforms like Discord and Telegram to automate the process of chart analysis.

 ## Features

 - **Image Processing**: Analyze chart images to detect entry and exit points using machine vision and OCR.
 - **Bot Integration**: Seamlessly integrate with Discord and Telegram to receive and process chart images.
 - **Customizable Rules**: Define custom rules for interpreting chart features, such as color codes for entry and exit points.
-- **Position Management**: Maintain a ledger of positions per user, allowing for easy tracking, updating, and querying.
-- **Multi-Platform Support**: Generic position management system works with both Discord and Telegram.
-- **Redis Integration**: Store position data in Redis for persistence and fast access.

 ## Installation